Last Updated: 9/15/23 | September 15th, 2023

 - How to Find a Cheap Flight

-- Picking a Good Travel Credit Card
+- How to Pick a Good Travel Credit Card

-Another big cost that doesn’t need to break your bank.
+This is another big cost that doesn’t need to break your bank.
 The biggest way to win: skip the hotel.
 Hotels are the most expensive form of accommodation.
 Luckily, there are some great alternatives.
 Here’s how you can overcome (or cut) these costs:

 Stay in a family-friendly hostel – Hostels are not just for young, single backpackers.
 There are many hostels out there that are great for families (and tour groups) that don’t have the party atmosphere normally associated with hostels.

-There is often this perception these wesbites are for just young, solo travelers but many, many hosts take families (Hospitality Club and Servas more so than Couchsurfing).
-You get to know a local family with these websites and your kids will have other kids to play with, too!
+There is often this perception that these websites are for just young, solo travelers, but many, many hosts take families (Servas more so than Couchsurfing).
+You get to know a local family with these websites, and your kids will have other kids to play with, too!
 Win-win.

 - How to Pick a Good Hostel

 I imagine feeding a family is not very cheap (I know, I know — Captain Obvious over here, right?).
-When you’re traveling, being budget conscious becomes even more important as food costs can ruin your budget.
+When you’re traveling, being budget conscious becomes even more important, as food costs can ruin your budget.
 Here are some tips that can help:

-- Budget hotels
+- Budget hotels (Booking.com is great for these)